0xJCN/Ethernaut/README.md

 eth_amount = Web3.toWei("0.00001", "ether")
 fallback.contribute({"from": account, "value": eth_amount})
 ```
 Once we have called contribute we are now ready to trigger the fallback function.
 To do this we will execute a simple ether transfer to the contract.
-We can do this very easily with brownie:
+We can do this very easily with brownie's built in transfer method for accounts:
 ```
 account.transfer(fallback, "0.00001 ether")
 ```